 - At an HGMLC, verify a request for user plane reporting by an LCS Client or AF for a periodic or triggered 5GC-MT-LR and verify or assign parameters to the request to enable the target UE to establish a secure user plane connection to the LCS Client or AF.
 Subsequently, support the transfer of cumulative event reports from the target UE via control plane back to the LCS Client or AF.

 - During UE mobility between 5GS and EPS, the GMLC transfers the LCS request between 5GS and EPS, may map the LCS QoS and (re-)initiate the LCS sessions towards the 5GS to/from EPS.

+- At an HGMLC, determine a reporting indication on how a target UE sends event reports when the UE is outside the event report allowed area based on LCS privacy profile data, LCS Client type, the type of periodic or triggered location reporting and associated parameters.